jingtianfeng/jekytrap/privacy.md

 governed by the applicable laws in Canada.
 While we have the appropriate safeguards in place, the applicable privacy laws in Canada may be less stringent than those of your state, province or country.

-## NOTICE ABOUT THE GENERAL DATA PROTECTION REGULATION (GDPR NOTICE)
+## Notice about the general data protection regulation (GDPR notice)

 The information in this section, under the subheading “Notice About the General Data Protection Regulation”, applies to individuals covered by the General Data Protection Regulation (“GDPR”).
 References to “you” and “your” in this section